chaseU2/ccm-analysis-tool/README.md

 [Click here to view the app!](https://ccmwebtool.streamlit.app/)

+## Test Data

+This project uses test data from the file `ccm_test_data.txt` for testing the implementation of the Convergent Cross Mapping (CCM) algorithm.

 ## Dependencies and Acknowledgements

 Parts of this project are based on the Convergent Cross Mapping (CCM) implementation from the following repository from Prince Javier :